Limbicnation/ComfyUI_FaceDetectionNode/README.md

 ## License

-MIT License - see LICENSE file for details.
+Apache License Version 2.0, January 2004 - see LICENSE file for details.